hashicorp/design-system/website/docs/icons/usage-guidelines/partials/code/how-to-use.md

 yarn install @hashicorp/flight-icons
 ```

-### Inline SVG
+#### Importing icons as inline SVGs

-Single icons can be imported and used directly as SVG files using the [&lt;InlineSvg&gt;](https://react-components.vercel.app/components/inlinesvg) provided by the [@hashicorp/react-components](https://github.com/hashicorp/react-components) library:
+Single icons can be imported and used directly as SVG files using [&lt;InlineSvg&gt;](https://react-components.vercel.app/components/inlinesvg) provided by [@hashicorp/react-components](https://github.com/hashicorp/react-components).

+Since this is just an SVG asset, no _props_ can be passed.
+You should refer to the [&lt;InlineSvg&gt;](https://react-components.vercel.app/components/inlinesvg) documentation to know how to apply color and size to the SVG icon.

 ```javascript
 // import the SVG file (using 'require')